vitessio/website/content/en/docs/get-started/vagrant.md

 ## Start a Vitess cluster

-After completing the instructions above to [build Vitess](#build-vitess-vagrant), you can use the example scripts in the Github repo to bring up a Vitess cluster on your local machine.
+After completing the instructions above to [build Vitess](#build-vitess-vagrant), you can use the example scripts in the GitHub repo to bring up a Vitess cluster on your local machine.
 These scripts use `etcd2` as the default [topology service](../../overview/concepts) plugin.

 1. **Start Cluster**